My flow doesn't trigger

-If you're testing in Try out and get a wrong response, the first thing to do is look more closely at the results to see what happened.
-You may have noticed a set of small icons under the bot output in the Try out window.
+If you're testing in Tryout and get an incorrect response, the first thing to do is look more closely at the results to see what happened.
+You may have noticed a set of small icons under the bot output in the Tryout window.
 These tell you the path the user input took during the transaction.
 You'll see here which trigger claimed the input, which flow became active, and all the nodes that were visited.
-In the usual case you will see output nodes there, but you may also see calls to subflows or a revisit of a flow that was paused while answering a different question.
-By clicking one of the icons you open the associated flow.
+In most cases, you will see output nodes there, but you may also see calls to Sub-Flows or a revisit of a flow that was paused while answering a different question.
+By clicking one of the icons, you can open the associated flow.

 How you proceed depends on the kind of triggers that are involved in your problem:

-The diagram you see here is an overview of how to troubleshoot a flow not triggering issue to find a solution.
+The diagram you see here is an overview of how to troubleshoot the issue of a flow not triggering.
 You start at the left and work your way through.
-The nodes in the chart lettered from A1 to A4 and B1 to B4 represent subsequent sections of this page where we describe what to do for each of the cases.
+The nodes in the chart lettered from A1 to A5 and B1 to B2 represent subsequent sections of this page where we describe what to do for each of the cases.

-In this section we will fix the issue of a class trigger that is not responding to a relevant input.
+In this section, we will fix the issue of a class match requirement that is not responding to a relevant input.
 Before we begin, we need to know the top intent and the confidence level it had.
-You'll find this information in Response Info in the section Intent Classification.
-The top intent will be at the top of the list, followed by other close by results, if any.
+You can find this information in Tryout in the section Classifications.
+The top intent will be at the top of the list, followed by other close-by results, if there are any.

-For example, we expect the input I want to buy a coffee from you to be recognized by the trigger Can I order a coffee? in the flow User wants to order a coffee.
-But in our solution we have a trigger Can I have a coffee mug? responding with a 99.85% confidence:
+For example, we expect the input I want to order a coffee to be recognized by the class ORDER_A_COFFEE in the flow User wants to order a coffee.
+But in our solution we have a class I_WANT_TO_BUY_A_MUG responding with a 99.56% confidence:

 In this set of steps, we know that the classifier is confused about which class to select.

-Here we show you how to fix an issue of two syntax triggers competing with each other.
-Usually these are quite easy to fix, either by adjusting the conditions in question, or adjustments to the trigger ordering.
-Remember that with syntax triggers, Teneo Engine starts the matching process at the top of the trigger ordering and work its way down until it finds a trigger condition that matches the user input.
+Here, we will show you how to fix the issue of two different triggers with conditional match requirements competing with each other.
+Usually, these are quite easy to fix, by adjusting either the conditions in question or the trigger ordering.
+Remember that with triggers with conditional match requirements, Teneo Engine starts the matching process at the top of the trigger ordering and works its way down until it finds a trigger condition that matches the user input.
 It will select the first trigger that matches, which is not necessarily the best or the intended trigger.
 As a general rule, more exact triggers should be ranked higher in the ordering and less exact triggers should be ranked lower.

 Perhaps the trigger that responded is not strict enough, allowing it to match on inputs it should leave alone.
-In this case, you should make the condition of the trigger that 'stole' the input more exact to prevent it from picking up inputs intended for the trigger that should have fired and that is placed lower in the ordering.
+In this case, you should make the condition of the trigger that 'stole' the input more exact to prevent it from taking inputs from the intended trigger, which is placed lower in the ordering.

 Have an initial look at the language condition of the flow you wanted to trigger, to see if there are any obvious problems.
 Does your input match the condition at all?
-You could add the input that failed as an example to the trigger and run an auto-test at flow scope to make sure.
-Maybe you need to add to the syntax, or broaden the scope of the condition.
+You could add the input that failed as an example to the trigger and run an Auto-test at flow scope to make sure.
+Maybe you need to broaden the scope of the condition.
 For example, this condition would not respond to 'I want to order an espresso' because it uses the language object COFFEE.NN.LEX, which contains only the words coffee and coffees:

 The best solution here is to adjust the condition by replacing COFFEE.NN.LEX with COFFEES_SERVED.ENTITY, which covers all the relevant coffee types.

-If this is the case, you may be able to solve the issue by assuring via Try out that the additional requirements are met or adjusted.
+If this is the case, you will need to check in Tryout to assure that the additional requirements are met or modifed.

 If the conditions of the two triggers look good, and there are no context restrictions involved, you will likely be able to solve the issue via ordering.
-Check the two triggers and find out in which trigger ordering group they are stored.
+Check the two triggers and find out which trigger ordering group they are stored in.
 You will have to change their relative ordering to make sure that the intended trigger is evaluated before the trigger that stole its input.

 You have a number of options: